KovvalVeetil/web-traffic-anomaly-detector/README.md

-# Web Traffic Anomaly Detector - WIP
+# Web Traffic Anomaly Detector - Backend

 The Web Traffic Anomaly Detector is a Ruby on Rails application designed to monitor web traffic logs and detect anomalies such as high traffic from a single IP address or unusual request patterns.
 The project aims to help identify potential issues like bot attacks, unauthorized access, or other irregular activities in web server traffic.